 A9 Our aim is to increase more understanding about the importance of good design for individual buildings and for our environment as a whole.
 Also we believe in access for all rather than just the few.
 The combination of these two beliefs means that we try to continue to have free access.

-Q10 There is often a charge for the Programme for each year’s event but it used to be free?
+Q10 There is often a charge for the printed programme for each year’s event but it used to be free?

-A10 We sought and obtained sponsorship for the Programme.
+A10 We sought and obtained sponsorship for the printed programme.
 However this has become increasingly difficult and also sometime constraining so we are now having to ask for a small charge to cover the design and print.
-However it is still possible to obtain a free copy from your London library if they are one the borough contributors, so you have a choice of how you obtain your copy.
+However it is still possible to obtain a free copy from your London library if they are located in one of the boroughs that contribute, so you have a choice of how you obtain your copy.

 Q11 Why are the buildings located in the Programme by borough rather than say postal code?